markwigmans/fruitdemo/README.md

 docker-compose -f docker-compose-scale.yml up --scale frontend=2 --scale backend=2 -d
 ``

-The ports used, are on purpose different from the application defaults, to be sure you test against the *runable jar* vs docker version.
+The ports used are on purpose different from the application defaults, to be sure you test against the *runable jar* vs docker version.

 | component | port (runable jar) | port (docker) |
 | --------- |:--------:|:-----------:|